benaitcheson/coder-academy-terminal-app/README.md

 ## Description
 This application was designed and built to solve my issue of having items in the pantry/fridge but not knowing what meals I can make with the items at hand.
 The user can input their items and the RubyRecipe application will search the database for the most relevant recipes for those items.

+## Statement of purpose

+- describe at a high level what the application will do
+- identify the problem it will solve and explain why you are developing it
+- identify the target audience
+- explain how a member of the target audience will use it

 ## Installation